 No. the crown will be made to match your other teeth exactly.
 The shade of the neighbouring teeth will be recorded to make sure that the colour looks natural and matches the surrounding teeth.
 A temporary crown usually made in plastic will be fitted at the end of the 1st appointment to last until the permanent one is ready.
 These temporary crowns may be more noticeable but they are only in place for about a week.

-5. What’s the difference between a Temporary and Permanent Crown?
+5. What’s the difference between a Temporary and Permanent Dental Crown in Mumbai?

 The name says it all here!
 Temporary dental crowns can be made in your dentist’s office whereas permanent dental crowns are made in a dental laboratory.
 Typically, temporary dental crowns are made of an acrylic based material or stainless steel and can be used as a temporary restoration until a permanent crown is constructed by a laboratory.